Soartex/soartex.github.io/_posts/2015-01-02-contributing-to-the-modded-repos.md

 {:#finishing-up .page-header}
 # Finishing Up
 Once you have submitted your commits, it is time to wait to get them reviewed.
 Contributors to the repository will test your textures and make sure they are good to be pulled to the repo.
 Once they have been reviewed they will get added to the repo.
 This is called "merging".
 If changes or improvements are requested then, simple commit those edits to the same branch.
-They will automatically show up on the pull request.
-Once it is merged the issue is will be closed.
-If you wish you can delete your branch.
+In my case I could ensure that my `mod-ic2-additions` branch is selected in my client, make my changes, and then create a new commit.
+The additional commits will automatically show up on the pull request.
+Once it is merged the issue is will be closed and if you wish you can delete your branch.

 ![Finished](/assets/img/contributing-to-the-modded-repos/pull-request-4.png)